hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 - While other topic-models would likely also yield sensible topic clusters; [LDA] (http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf) was opted because its learned topics are generally more concise and coherent, and it is considered [a strong choice for applications in which a human end-user is envisioned to interact with the learned topics](http://aclweb.org/anthology/D/D12/D12-1087.pdf).

 -	I implemented LDA separately on tokenized ingredient and instruction text data across all recipes using Python’s [scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html#sklearn.decomposition.LatentDirichletAllocation) (although you can also do so with the [Gensim](https://radimrehurek.com/gensim/models/ldamodel.html) library).
-After some iterative process in assessing the number of latent topics^Ntopics from the collection of recipes<!--** (heuristics in determining number of topics can be found here## - https://github.com/nikita-moor/ldatuning https://github.com/WZBSocialScienceCenter/tmtoolkit http://ellisp.github.io/blog/2017/01/05/topic-model-cv https://stats.stackexchange.com/questions/295506/lda-topics-number-determining-the-fit-level-with-current-number-of-topics )-->, the final LDA model yielded generally meaningful ingredient (\\(N\\)=100) and instruction (\\(N\\)=80) topics.
+After some iterative process in assessing the number of latent topics<sup>Ntopics</sup> from the collection of recipes<!--** (heuristics in determining number of topics can be found here## - https://github.com/nikita-moor/ldatuning https://github.com/WZBSocialScienceCenter/tmtoolkit http://ellisp.github.io/blog/2017/01/05/topic-model-cv https://stats.stackexchange.com/questions/295506/lda-topics-number-determining-the-fit-level-with-current-number-of-topics )-->, the final LDA model yielded generally meaningful ingredient (`N=100`) and instruction (`N=80`) topics.

 ![](https://raw.githubusercontent.com/hengrumay/hengrumay.github.io/master/_posts/MenuPlannerHelper/LDA_ingredTopics.png)<center>FIG3: <i>Examples of the varying distributions of Ingredient topics associated with each recipe</i></center>